intel/intel-extension-for-pytorch/docs/index.md

 #### 2.1.2.3 Notes:

-(1) [_numactl_](https://linux.die.net/man/8/numactl) is used to specify memory and cores of your hardware to get better performance. _\<node N\>_ specifies the [numa](https://en.wikipedia.org/wiki/Non-uniform_memory_access) node id (e.g., 0 to use the memory from the first numa node). _\<physical cores list\>_ specifies phsysical cores which you are using from the _\<node N\>_ numa node.
-You can use [_lscpu_](https://man7.org/linux/man-pages/man1/lscpu.1.html) command in Linux to check the numa node information.
+(1) [`numactl`](https://linux.die.net/man/8/numactl) is used to specify memory and cores of your hardware to get better performance. *&lt;node N&gt;* specifies the [numa](https://en.wikipedia.org/wiki/Non-uniform_memory_access) node id (e.g., 0 to use the memory from the first numa node). *&lt;physical cores list&gt;* specifies phsysical cores which you are using from the *&lt;node N&gt;* numa node.
+You can use [`lscpu`](https://man7.org/linux/man-pages/man1/lscpu.1.html) command in Linux to check the numa node information.

 (2) For all quantization benchmarks, both quantization and inference stages will be triggered by default.
 For quantization stage, it will auto-generate the quantized model named "best_model.pt" in the "--output-dir" path, and for inference stage, it will launch the inference with the quantized model "best_model.pt".
-For inference-only benchmarks (avoid the repeating quantization stage), you can also reuse these quantized models for by adding "--quantized-model-path <output_dir + "best_model.pt">" .
+For inference-only benchmarks (avoid the repeating quantization stage), you can also reuse these quantized models for by adding "--quantized-model-path &lt;output_dir + "best_model.pt"&gt;" .

 ## Miscellaneous Tips
 Intel® Extension for PyTorch\* also provides dedicated optimization for many other Large Language Models (LLM), which cover a set of data types that are supported for various scenarios.
 For more details, please check this [Intel® Extension for PyTorch\* doc](https://github.com/intel/intel-extension-for-pytorch/blob/release/2.3/README.md).